Yosna/Multi-Model-AI-Text-Generator/README.md

 ### LSTM Model

 A recurrent neural network using embedding, multi-layer LSTM, and projection back to vocab size.
 Learns long-range dependencies across sequences for an improved generation.

+### Transformer Model

+Integration with a pre-built transformer model that uses self-attention mechanisms for sophisticated text generation.
+Currently supports text generation with configurable context length.

 ## Input Format